Hi, I’m Julie Revelant, a health journalist, foodie, gym rat and mom of 2.

 I knew that the foods she ate played a big role in her growth, development and learning but they also reduced her risk for a myriad of diseases and health conditions when she got older.

 As I continued to make homemade baby food for her, I was amazed at how willing she was to try and accept new foods.
 She loved everything I fed her and devoured it with gusto.

 Although my second child was more of a picky eater, I couldn’t believe that she preferred vegetables and fruit over anything else.

-I realized that it was possible for kids to enjoy healthy food and mealtimes didn’t have to be frustrating.
+I realized that it is possible for kids to be healthy eaters and mealtimes don’t have to be frustrating.

 As a real mom just like you, I’m here to show you that you can get your kids to eat healthy without sneaking, negotiating or bribing.